Properties of independence in $\mathrm{NSOP}_3$ theories: theories with symmetric Conant-independence

-Symmetry of $\ind^{K^{*}}$ is not used directly in building the configuration satisfying (1) and (2); this is in contrast to \cite{NSOP2}, where the rows are required to be (coheir) Conant-independent throughout the construction.
+In the proof of Theorem \ref{4-main5} above, symmetry of $\ind^{K^{*}}$ is not used directly in building the configuration satisfying (1) and (2); this is in contrast to \cite{NSOP2}, where the rows are required to be (coheir) Conant-independent throughout the construction.
 We now prove a version of Theorem \ref{4-main5} for Kim-nonforking types over $M$ rather than finitely satisfiable or invariant types over $M$, that uses the full force of the assumption that the relevant independence relation, in this case $\ind^{K^{*}d}$, is symmetric.